GlassySundew/bullet/README.md

 First compile bullet as shown in the compilation section.
 Once that is done it should be possible to build the samples.

-(You might have to add the haxelib locally):
+(You have to add the haxelib locally):

 ```bash
 haxelib dev bullet $(pwd)